Hamza-Siam/Hamza-Siam/README.md

 <h4><b>💡 Passionate about Data</b></h4>

-Data isn't just my area of expertise—it's my passion.
+Data isn't just my area of expertise — it's my passion.
 I believe in the transformative power of data to drive decision-making, enhance user experiences, and solve some of the world's most pressing challenges.
 I'm constantly exploring new methodologies, staying up-to-date with the latest advancements, and seeking out opportunities to apply my skills in novel and impactful ways.

 <h4><b>🌟 Driven by Impact</b></h4>